Skip to main content

 In some instances, the report may return a 'false positive' (someone with the same name that is not your client, for example).
 Where provided, the individual's middle name will be used to improve the accuracy of results.
 By ensuring that you have entered a middle name (where possible), this will help ensure a higher quality search and reduce the number of false positives being returned.

 If you suspect the result to be a false positive you should follow the links provided in the results to qualify or disqualify the match.
 Paying close attention to the country of origin result, any images you can see and the timelines of the results.
-If you do qualify a false positive you can detail the checks you completed in the comments section of the report and then 'Mark as Reviewed'.

 Example next steps: If the client has a common name, it could be that the name referred to in a PEP or adverse media source may not be related to them.
 In this instance, check the timeline of the result and any further details included in the matches (e.g. date of birth or source country) to help you qualify false positives.
 Additionally, it is a good idea to follow the links included in the results and use additional details or photos of the matched individual to qualify false positives.